alu-rwa-dsa/summative-josephine_mwangi_maisiba/README.md

 ### How to Run Application
 * To run Application.
 Download and Install package pygame.
-* To play Maze, sign up with your email and Names to have an account.
-* To start game click on the play button.

 ### Correctness of Algorithm
 * Given a function to create full maze: